Farinaz-Saeedi/AngryBird/README.md

 The challenge is to find the **optimal assignment of birds to enemy cities** while ensuring they can actually reach their targets .
 To achieve this , the project uses:
 - **Hungarian Algorithm:** for maximizing overall destruction through bird-to-city assignment .
 - **Astar:** pathfinding to navigate the map , considering distance and obstacles .
+- **Knapsack:** for finding the options which have the minimum cost .

 Scenarios with different configurations of cities , birds , and spies are supported , making the problem both dynamic and challenging .